 Rubber Plant Basics

-The Rubber Plant, formally ficus elastica, is a fairly easy plant that can grow to be 50 ft tall!
+The Rubber Plant, formally ficus elastica, is a fairly easy plant that can grow to incredible heights!
+It can grow to be 100 ft tall in its native home, Southeast Asia!
+In your home, it can grow to heights of 6 to 10 feet tall.
 If you’re patient enough it’s best to get these plants when they’re young so they have time to adapt to an indoor setting.

 Keep them in smaller pots to keep them small or put them in larger plants to allow them to grow to super tall.
 These can be brought outside during the summer months.